MeRupamGanguly/interview-preparation/SQL.md

 # CASE Statement
 The CASE expression works like an IF-ELSE logic block inside SQL queries.

-It lets you create new columns or conditions based on custom logic.
+It lets we create new columns or conditions based on custom logic.

 You can use it inside SELECT, WHERE, ORDER BY, and even GROUP BY clauses.
 ```sql